Period Relations for Standard $L$-functions of Symplectic Type: Introduction

 \section{Introduction}

 A pioneering work of G. Shimura (\cite{Sh59}, \cite{Sh71} and \cite{Sh76}) indicates the arithmetic structure of the critical values of $L$-functions associated to elliptic modular forms and the relation between different critical values of those $L$-functions.
 These phenomena are expected, as conjectured by D. Blasius in \cite{Bl97}, for standard $L$-functions associated to algebraic cuspidal automorphic representations of $\GL_n$ over any number field, in the sense of L. Clozel (\cite{ClozelAutomorphicFormsMotive}).
 On the other hand, a celebrated conjecture of P. Deligne (\cite[Conjecture 2.8]{D79}) predicts the same phenomena for critical values of $L$-series (or $L$-functions) attached to motives.
 The underlying intrinsic structure that reflects the similarity of the parallel phenomena between the theory of algebraic automorphic representations and the theory of motives is the far-reaching conjecture of R. Langlands (\cite{L79}).
-As further explained in \cite[Section 4.3]{ClozelAutomorphicFormsMotive}, this conjecture asserts that there exists a one-to-one correspondence between irreducible motives over a number field with coefficients in $\bar{\BQ}$ and irreducible algebraic cuspidal automorphic representations of general linear groups, which respects $L$-functions (see \cite[Conjecture 4.5]{ClozelAutomorphicFormsMotive}).
+As further explained in \cite[Section 4.3]{ClozelAutomorphicFormsMotive}, this conjecture asserts that there exists a one-to-one correspondence between irreducible motives over a number field with coefficients in $\bar{\BQ}$ and irreducible algebraic cuspidal automorphic representations of general linear groups, which respects $L$-functions (\cite[Conjecture 4.5]{ClozelAutomorphicFormsMotive}).

-The objective of this paper is to understand the critical $L$-values and to establish the period relations for the twisted standard $L$-functions associated to irreducible regular algebraic cuspidal automorphic representations of $\GL_{2n}$ that are of generalized symplectic type, for any integer $n\geq 1$.
-The approach that we are undertaking in this paper is to study the generalized modular symbols in the sense of B. Mazur (\cite{Mz}, \cite{AshNonSquareIntegrableCohomologyArithmeticGroups} and \cite{AB90}), and generalizes the classical approach of Shimura (\cite{Sh59}) and Y. Manin (\cite{Mn76}) from $\GL_2$ to $\GL_{2n}$ for any integer $n\geq 1$.
+The objective of this paper is to establish the global period relations for the critical values of the twisted standard $L$-functions associated to irreducible regular algebraic cuspidal automorphic representations of $\GL_{2n}$ that are of generalized symplectic type, for any integer $n\geq 1$.
+The approach that we are undertaking in this paper is to study the generalized modular symbols in the sense of B. Mazur (\cite{Mz}, \cite{AshNonSquareIntegrableCohomologyArithmeticGroups} and \cite{AB90}), and generalizes the classical approach of Shimura (\cite{Sh76}) and Y. Manin (\cite{Mn76}) from $\GL_2$ to $\GL_{2n}$ for any integer $n\geq 1$.
+The approach was initially taken by H. Grobner and A. Raghuram in \cite{GrobnerRaguhramShalikaModelArithmetic} and by F. Januszewski in \cite{Jan18}, where a few technical assumptions were taken.
+In this article, those technical assumptions are removed by using different arguments.